scipp-atlas/pyhs3-benchmarks/docs/repository-structure.md

 src/
 ```

-The `src` directory contains the benchmarking implementation.
+The `src` directory contains the implementation of the benchmarking framework.

 It includes

 - workflow benchmarks;
 - cross-framework benchmarks;
+- benchmark runner;
 - plotting utilities;
 - workspace generators;
 - shared benchmarking utilities.

-Most users interact with the repository exclusively through the command-line interfaces provided by these modules.
+Most users interact with these modules through their command-line interfaces rather than importing them directly.

 ---